First Peoples Buffalo Jump State Park: Native American use

 Under the most widely accepted scenario, hunters would slowly encircle a bison herd several miles from the jump and subtly drive them toward the base of the hill leading up to the cliff.
 It's not known how many hunters this required.
 Archeologists theorize that anywhere from 12 to 100 people may have participated.
 Low fences (or "drive lines") of rock and braided vines were built to help funnel the bison toward the summit.
-These fences extended back at least half a mile from the summit.
-(About 260 stone piles, remnants of these drive lines, still exist near the hilltop.
-In 2011, remains of the braided vines were also found at the site.)
+These fences extended back at least half a mile from the summit(about 260 stone piles, remnants of these drive lines, still exist near the hilltop and, in 2011, remains of the braided vines were also found at the site).
 As the bison began moving toward the summit, hunters (perhaps wearing wolf hides) would leap up from their hiding places behind the rock fences and begin making loud noises.
 This would begin to stampede the herd, so that they could not stop at the cliff face and would plummet over it to their deaths.
 There are oral history traditions among some tribes about "buffalo runners" – swift, brave young men who would drape themselves in a buffalo robe and race ahead of the herd to help lead them toward the cliff summit.
 The young man would leap over the cliff and land on a ledge just out of sight below, while the herd would plummet over and past him.
 Others (primarily women and children) would kill any animals who did not die from the fall, and butcher all the carcasses.